University Survival Guide

 - background information on USG and its benefits

-- explanation of the programme including subject taster sessions, Personal Development sessions and evening activities
+- an explanation of the programme including subject taster sessions, Personal Development sessions and evening activities

-- the Student Rep perspective: current Newcastle University Students who will be working on this event
+- a Student Rep perspective: current Newcastle University Students who will be working on this event

 - practicalities: what you need to bring and aspects of the code of conduct

-Before any student is accepted on to the Summer School, we ask for parental consent.
+Before any student is accepted on to the Summer School, we ask for parental consent and permission from school staff.
 We also ensure that every student has signed and agreed to a specific code of conduct.
-All members of staff and Student Reps working on USG hold an enhanced disclosure from the Disclosure and Barring Service and are fully trained in child protection issues.
+All members of staff and Student Reps working on USG hold an enhanced disclosure from the Disclosure and Barring Service (DBS) and are fully trained in Child Protection.